-Section 6 of the Protection of Competition Law (Law 13(I) of 2008, prohibits the abuse of a relationship of economic dependence whether as a client, supplier, producer, agent, distributor or commercial co-operator, even when involving a specific type of product or services and not providing an equivalent alternative.
+Article 6 of the Protection of Competition Laws of 2008 and 2014 prohibits the abuse of a relationship of economic dependence whether as a client, supplier, producer, agent, distributor, or commercial co-operator, even when involving a specific type of product or services and not providing an equivalent alternative.

-The abuse of exploitation could be the imposition of arbitrary terms in a transaction, the implementation of discretionary treatment, the termination of commercial relations by the transfer of enterprises in a way which affects competition adversely or a sudden and unreasonable termination of prolonged commercial relations.
+The abuse could be the imposition of arbitrary terms in a transaction, the implementation of discretionary treatment, the termination of commercial relations by the transfer of enterprises in a way which affects competition adversely, or a sudden and unreasonable termination of prolonged commercial relations.